novnc/noVNC/README.md

 The client is designed to be easily integrated with existing web structure and style.

-At a minimum you must include the script and call the RFB.load() function which takes a parameter that is the ID of the DOM element to fill.
+At a minimum you must include the `vnc.js` and `default_controls.js` scripts and call their load() functions.
 For example:

     <body>
         <div id='vnc'>Loading</div>